 Position number:

-Required Courses/Education & Exp.: Graduation from high school and 1 year experience in emergency response services with an Advanced Life Support agency, or any equivalent combination of training and experience which provides the required skills, knowledge and abilities.
-Must have and maintain valid North Carolina EMT-ADVANCE credential and a valid North Carolina Driver's License.
+Required Courses/Education & Exp.: Graduation from high school and 1 year experience in emergency response services, or any equivalent combination of training and experience which provides the required skills, knowledge and abilities.
+Valid North Carolina EMT-BASIC credential.
+Must have and maintain a valid North Carolina Driver's License.
+Local practice privileges at level of credential granted from the EMS System Medical Director, or ability to receive within 90 days of tentative job offer.

 EMT Paramedic